 The fellowship carries a grant of $15,000 and is for a period of three months full time, or longer if undertaken in a part-time capacity.

 The recipient is given the means and uninterrupted time to work closely with the rich resources of the State Library, and will have access to a study within the Library which may be used outside normal opening hours.

 The recipient will be required to make a presentation to members of the La Trobe Society and others during or on completion of their fellowship, and to produce a work suitable for publication in the Society's journal, La Trobeana.

-If you have specific questions about the La Trobe Society Fellowship requirements, contact Gail Schmidt at firstname.lastname@example.org or on 03 8664 7335.
+If you have specific questions about the La Trobe Society Fellowship requirements, please send an email to firstname.lastname@example.org.